CarlesSanahuja/Project-Brief-Bank_Backend-/README.md

 - **AccountController**: Handles operations related to bank accounts.

-## Main Functionalities

-1. Creation of different types of bank accounts.
-2. Management of primary and secondary account holders.
-3. Transfers between accounts.
-4. Application of interest and penalties depending on the account type.
-5. Management of account status (active/blocked).

 ## Technologies Used

 - Intellij as the development environment for working with Java.